buildpacks/spec/platform.md

 The buildpacks directory MUST contain unpackaged buildpacks such that:

 - Each top-level directory is a buildpack ID.
-- Each second-level directory is a buildpack version.
+- Each second-level directory is a buildpack version and contains the corresponding unpackaged buildpack.
-- Each top-level directory contains a `latest` symbolic link, which MUST point to the latest buildpack version.
+- Each top-level directory contains a `latest` symbolic link, which MUST point to the latest buildpack version directory.

-Additionally, there MUST be an `order.toml` file at the root containing a list of buildpacks groups to use during the detection phase.
+Additionally, there MUST be an [`order.toml`](#order.toml-(toml)) file at the root containing a list of buildpacks groups to use during the detection phase.

 ## Security Considerations

 The platform SHOULD run each phase of the lifecycle in an isolated container to prevent untrusted app and buildpack code from accessing storage credentials needed during the export and analysis phases.
-A more thorough explanation is provided in the Buildpack Interface Specification.
+A more thorough explanation is provided in the [Buildpack Interface Specification](buildpack.md).

 ## Additional Guidance

+### Environment

 User-provided environment variables intended for build and launch SHOULD NOT come from the same list.
 The end-user SHOULD be encouraged to define them separately.
-The platform MAY determine the initial build-time and runtime environment.
+The platform MAY determine the initial environment of the build phase, detection phase, and launch.
 The lifecycle MUST NOT assume that all platforms provide an identical environment.

 ### Run Image Rebasing

-Run image rebasing allows for fast stack updates for already-exported OCI images with minimal data transfer.
+Run image rebasing allows for fast stack updates for already-exported OCI images with minimal data transfer when those images are stored on a Docker registry.
-When a new stack version is available, the app and launch layers SHOULD be rebased on the new run image with remote OCI image metadata manipulation.
+When a new stack version is available, the app layers and launch layers SHOULD be rebased on the new run image by updating the image's configuration to point at the new run image.
+Once the new run image is present on the registry, no filesystem layers should be uploaded or downloaded.

 ### Caching